wrender/image-builders/README.md

 2. Modify the cluster, hostname matching if statement, rancher token etc.
 3. GPG encrypt your Rancher token: `echo "7cgwjqr68tdmrhht2nl5jh5v22gqscq9fctn8pqfq2xdqwgzv47lhn" | gpg --encrypt -r RancherStartup --armor`
 4. TODO: Convert to SaltStack formula

-Supports: Fedora CoreOS, Ubuntu & CentOS 7/8

-## Ubuntu 20.04 Image
-1. Install an Ubuntu 20.04 server
-2. As root download ubuntu-create-iso.sh and ubuntu-chroot.sh to /root/
-3. Modify ubuntu-chroot.sh to customize security/password settings
-4. As root run /root/ubuntu-create-iso.sh
-5. Copy the iso file in /root/live-ubuntu-from-scratch/ to your http server.

 ## CentOS 7/8  Image Instructions
 1. Edit the kickstart file and edit the path to your webserver where you will host RancherStartup